Nick-Tallguy/Nick-Tallguy.github.io/_posts/zh_CN/0600-12-13-osm-in-qgis_zh_CN.md

 ---
 layout: doc
-title: Using OSM Data in QGIS
+title: 在QGIS中使用OSM数据
 permalink: /zh_CN/osm-data/osm-in-qgis/
 lang: zh_CN
 category: osm-data
 ---

-Using OSM Data in QGIS
+在QGIS中使用OSM数据
 =================

-> Reviewed 2015-07-19
+> 已审查 2015-07-19

 QGIS (formerly Quantum GIS) is a full-featured, open-source, cross-platform Geographic Information System.
 With QGIS you can access up-to-date OSM data whenever you want, select the tags you want to include, and easily export it into an easy-to-use SQLite database or Shapefile.